 Recipe: bacon and goats’ cheese pastries – makes about 10 large ones or 20 small ones

-- half a batch of croissant dough (see links above)
+- about half a batch of croissant dough (see links above)

 - 2 tablespoon caster sugar